ko-build/ko/README.md

 `ko apply` will invoke `kubectl apply` under the covers, and therefore apply to whatever `kubectl` context is active.

+`ko apply`, when supplied the `--selector` flag, will apply only the resources that are selected by the provided selector.

 ### `ko apply --watch` (EXPERIMENTAL)